ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/A1_EnergyDependentRecombinationRates.md

 # Calculation of Recombination Rates Using Generalised Marcus-Levich-Jortner

-If the `const_recombination` argument of the `Parameters` class is set to False, the eigenstate's decay rates are calculated using a version of Fermi's Golden Rule which has been adapted to describe organic molecules (the model is called generalised Marcus-Levich-Jortner and further detail can be found in references 1-3):
+If the `const_recombination` argument of the `Parameters` class is set to False, the eigenstate's decay rates are calculated using a version of Fermi's Golden Rule which has been adapted to describe organic molecules (the model is called generalised Marcus-Levich-Jortner and further detail can be found in references 1-3).
+In this framework, the decay rates are given by:

 $k_{rec}^{\alpha} = \frac{2\pi}{\hbar} |V^{\alpha}|^2 FCWD^{\alpha}(\hbar\omega=0)$